Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .421 with three doubles, a triple, two home runs, three walks and six RBI.
+- Bregman brings a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.

 Bregman Recent Games